kekyo/maplibre-gl-layers/README.md

 // When MapLibre is ready
 map.on('load', async () => {
-  // Initialize SpriteLayer
-  await spriteLayer.initialize();
+  // Enable WASM acceleration (optional, defaults to JS calculations) await initializeSpriteLayerHost();

   // Add the layer once
   map.addLayer(spriteLayer);